44ka28ta/pict-dup-remover/README.md

 # pict-dup-remover
-Detect duplicated pictures and remove it by using Bash Script.
+Detect duplicated pictures in the same directory and remove it by using Bash Script.

 Now, this program has only following features: